Samus1234/Path-Planning-Lib/README.md

 # Path Planning Library

-A modular library for path planning algorithms, data structures, and robotics utilities.
-This library includes implementations of A* search, Dijkstra’s algorithm, and more, along with supporting utilities like queues, stacks, and graphs.
+A library I wrote to better understand path and motion planning algorithsm, data strctures, and robotics utitlties.
+I've worked in implementing A*, arc-length parameterization for trajectory tracking, a discrete-time LQR, etc along with whatever data structure I though was interesting!

 🚧 **This project is a work in progress** 🚧
-New features and improvements are being actively developed and added regularly.
-Contributions and feedback are welcome as the project evolves!
+I will be actively working adding new features to this project as we go.
+Any feedback would be appreciated.

 ---